atrtnkw/bseemp/README.md

 1. Move to the "src" directory.

+2. Excute the command "make clean" if you already compile bse.bonn or popbin2.bonn.

-2. Compile "bse.geneva" by executing the command "make".
+3. Compile "bse.geneva" by executing the command "make bse".
 Note that gfortran and g++ compilers are required.

-3. Move to the "example/bse.geneva" directory.
+4. Move to the "example/bse.geneva" directory.

-4. Execute the command "./bse.geneva".
+5. Execute the command "./bse.geneva".

-5. You can get the following output:
+6. You can get the following output:

       TIME      M1       M2   K1 K2        SEP    ECC  R1/ROL1 R2/ROL2  TYPE
      0.0000   143.924   134.604  1  1   0.1188E+04     0.189024   0.012   0.012  INITIAL   0.6093E+00  0.6523E+00    1.000    1.000 NOSN NOSN     0.000     0.000